In Vitro Research

 MEASSuRE is a complete solution for researchers to stretch cells/tissue mechanically, image them optically, and record/stimulate electrophysiological activity, separately or concurrently.

-- custom, easy-to-use BMSEED software to independently verify the tissue strain
+custom, easy-to-use BMSEED software to independently measure the tissue strain

 Applications for MEASSuRE